xvik/gradle-java-lib-plugin/README.md

   - Adds `optional` and `provided` configurations (affect only resulted pom)
   - Fix dependencies scopes in generated pom (from default runtime)
   - Add `pom` configuration closure to avoid maven-publish's withXml.
+  - Add `withPomXml` configuration closure to use if you need manual xml configuration (after pom closure appliance)

 If you need [multiple publications](https://docs.gradle.org/current/userguide/publishing_maven.html#N17EB8) from the same project, then you will have to perform additional configuration or, maybe (depends on case), use only [pom plugin](https://github.com/xvik/gradle-pom-plugin).